hpfem/hermes/doc/src/hermes2d/P01-linear/03-poisson.rst

 via custom forms.
 The treatment of nonlinearities will be discussed in tutorial part P02.

-In the rest of part P01 we will focus linear problems.
+In the rest of part P01 we will focus on linear problems.

 Default weak forms